KainingSheng/mr-prostate-zone-classifier/README.md

 # MRI prostate exam zone classifier
 This is a 2D Convolutional Neural Network for classifying the location of prostate gland lesions found in T2-weighted MRI images.
 The model takes in MRI dicom files (.dcm) along with coordinates (ijk) for the suspected lesion.
-It then classifies the lesions as either belong to the periferal zone (PZ), transitional zone (TZ) or anterior fibromuscular stroma (AS).
+It then classifies the lesions as either belonging to the periferal zone (PZ), transitional zone (TZ) or anterior fibromuscular stroma (AS).

 Detailed instructions for usage: